saraktareen/Accessorize/README.md

 # Accessorize
-Self-made website (with limited functionality for now)
+Self-made website for a jewellery brand.

 # What I Learned